 Omio is my preferred train ticket booking engine because it lets you book tickets from just about every European country’s rail service.
 They make the booking process very user-friendly (i.e. you can use your credit card, you don’t have to worry about weird tech issues, etc.) and their smartphone app is super user-friendly.
 I’ve personally used Omio multiple times throughout Europe and it’s always been great.
 Visit Omio

 Trainline is another great train ticket booking engine that sells basically every country’s rail service and they also make the ticket-buying process simple (i.e. you can use your credit card, don’t have to worry about weird tech issues, etc.).
 Visit Trainline

 Buying Tickets From European National Rail Service Websites

-Each country in Europe has its own rail service, and most allow you to purchase tickets online (although some Eastern European countries are still behind the times so online booking might not be available).
+Each European country has its own rail service and most allow you to purchase tickets online (although some Eastern European countries are still behind the times so online booking might not be available).

 The best national rail service sites are:

 - Austria National Rail